perticascatalin/Research/RelationalPROG/in_depth.md

 #### Code Running Logs

-Deprecated since Tensorflow2 (attempted to migrate to TF2, but got stuck at contrib.layers.optimize_loss, no equivalent in TF2).
+This repository is deprecated since Tensorflow2 (attempted to migrate to TF2, but got stuck at `contrib.layers.optimize_loss`, no equivalent in TF2).

-Revert to TF1, implies reverting to Python 3.6, was using Python 3.8.
+Revert to TF1.
+This implies reverting to Python 3.6, was using Python 3.8.
 Got stuck with pyenv, cannot revert to 3.6.

 Finally tried using: